jestinbin/clone-redis/README.md

 - Simplified versions of some of the `basic commands`: get, set, delete
 - Allows the use of any value valid in `JSON`
-- Key `expiration` management: both passive and periodic/active
+- `Key expiration` management: both passive and periodic/active
 - A simple JSON-based `protocol` that can handle variable-length strings
 - Blocking commands for a basic `queue` implementation
-- `pubsub` commands
+- `pubsub` operation enabled by publish and subscribe commands
-- `Log-based` persistence
+- `Log-based persistence` with data restoration and log compaction procedures

 ## Getting started